programmatio/bestchoice/README.md

 # bestchoice.js
-bestchoice.js - Self Learning Weighted Multivariate Testing Module
+## Self Learning Weighted Multivariate Testing Module

+## How to use

+Type in terminal to install

+'''
+npm install bestchoice
+'''

+In your index.js and add

+'''
+var bc = require('bestchoice');
+'''

 ### Campaign Managment Example Code